Mathématique: Chapter 26

 HL: That was fast.

-DT: After seeing the address, he asked for the internal schematics of the gate itself.
+DT: After seeing the address, he asked for the internal schematics of the gate.
 I gave him those, and I gave him access to Carter’s computational model of the gate.
-Right off the bat he pulled nine separate interlocking cyphers out of the thing.
-After looking at the code and the hardware, he took a crack at one of them that looked familiar to him.
-This morning I got Sam to interface his program with our dialing computer, and a chevron lit up and locked.
+Right off the bat he pulled nine separate interlocking cyphers out of the crystal structure native to the gate.
+Functionally, he found hidden software.
+We’ve confirmed the cypher set is embedded in every gate in the Milky Way.

 JO: No shit.

 DT: Yeah.
 In a week he gets one?
+A week?
 We should ramp up our search for naquadria.
-He’s going to bring this thing to its knees.
-I can feel it.
+He’ll bring this thing to its knees.
 We should invite him to these meetings.

-DJ: No we should not.
-He should be told why he was recruited.
+DJ: He should be told why he was recruited.
 It should be explained to him that it’s not for the math.
-It’s for something else, and that he can do—he can do whatever he wants.
+It’s for something else.
+We should explain he can do whatever he wants.
 He can go to Atlantis.
 He doesn’t have to work on the cypher set.

-DT: That’s a terrible idea.
-Our top genetic candidate is also the guy who’s getting us the nine-chevron address?
-That’s more than coincidence, Jackson, even you can see that.
+DT: Terrible idea.
+Our top genetic candidate is also the guy who’s opening the door?
+That’s more than coincidence, Jackson.

 DT: Destiny.